Super-Protocol/docs/docs/developers/deployment_guides/python/solution.md

 ./run signing-key
 ```

-After running the command, a `metadata.json` file is generated.
+After running the command, `solution.tar.gz` and `metadata.json` files are generated.

 ## Upload the solution